 Even if you don’t need any groceries, the English Market is a great place to visit.
 Besides all the stalls that sell sweets & chocolate, there are all local farmers and it’s very nice to go around.
 It is located right in the centre and has several paths in and out.

 For a snack, there is an awesome place called Sticky Fingers that serves a stunning variety of donuts for 2/3 euros, and they are really good!
-It’s just in the centre, opposite to the Opera House.
+It’s just in the centre, opposite to the Opera House, besides a Costa Coffee.

 If you happen to be in town later than 18, the “Sin è” pub always has some great live music and a lively atmosphere, peculiar of Irish pubs, and is definitely worth a visit.
 If it is crowded, you can get into for the music and don’t even take anything to drink.
+This pub really offers the true Irish Pub experience that I have not felt in many other more mainstream places (like The Oliver Plunkett).
 What I have found to be the best burger in town is offered by West Cork Burgers, 2 minutes from the centre.
+A nice place to hang out and have a pizza is Tom Barry’s – the pizza is actually quite good, and is not expensive – lots of young people there.
+Finally, a good italian option is Ristorante Rossini.

 A nice bookshop, both for second hand and new books, is called Vibes and Scribes, just 5 minutes out of the centre.

 If you happen to be in town at sunset, and it’s a good day, on the river walk that heads away from the centre starting from Fitzgerald Park you may be lucky enough to appreciate one of the most beautiful sunsets.
 There, I witnessed one of the best sunsets I have even seen.
-However, it will take you at least a full hour to complete it.
+The walk will take you at least a full hour to complete.